dhelonious/mastodon-snap/README.md

 # 🔥 Troubleshooting

+If none of the answers below help you, you can always re-install the snap and restore a backup:

+    snap remove mastodon-server
+    snap install mastodon-server
+    mastodon-server.restore 20240312-123456

+Make sure you move the backups out of `/var/snap/mastodon-server/common/backups/` before removing the snap.

 ## Statistics show "0 active users"

 Statistics are compiled every night.
 So the number of users should be correct within 24 hours.